dev-urandom/abstracts/proposal.md

 nothing about the language.
 Choose a project too hard and you can make very little progress.

-Implementing Raft in Go is the perfect project to learn about both Go and distributed systems.
-There is an excellent fit between Go's strengths and the tools needed to build a successful Raft implementation.
-Furthermore, because Raft is a protocol designed first and foremost to be understandable and implementable.
+Raft is a consensus protocol developed by Diego Ongaro and John Ousterhout at Stanford University.
+One of the stated design goals for Raft is to be easy to understand and implement.
+This makes it a perfect pedagogical project.
+It is understandable, but it is also a meaty problem and implementations can be used in real production systems.

+Go is well suited to the problems presented in implementing Raft.
+Channels and goroutines provide sensible and intuitive tools for managing currency.

+Because of the fit between Go's strengths and Raft's focus on understandability, Raft makes an excellent first "real" project for learners of Go.

 In implementing Raft in Go, we developed a deeper understanding of Go's concurrency model.
 And we developed a few